coleifer/huey/docs/guide.rst

     latency, although polling can be used instead by passing ``blocking=False`` when instantiating ``RedisHuey``.

+    For low-latency result-fetching, you can specify ``notify_result=True`` when instantiating ``RedisHuey``.
+This works by coordinating result readiness through a blocking pop on a dedicated result list.
+By default this result-readiness list will expire after 86400 seconds, but this can be controlled with the ``notify_result_ttl`` parameter. **All RedisHuey** implementations support these options.

     Task priorities are not supported by :py:class:`RedisHuey`.

 :py:class:`PriorityRedisHuey`